ROBOTIS-GIT/physical_ai_tools/README.md

   --control.fps=30 \
   --control.repo_id=${HF_USER}/noza_test \
   --control.tags='["tutorial"]' \
-  --control.warmup_time_s=5 \
   --control.episode_time_s=20 \
   --control.reset_time_s=10 \
   --control.num_episodes=2 \
   --control.push_to_hub=true \
   --control.use_ros=true
 ```
+💡 Make sure to replace ${HF_USER} with your actual Hugging Face username.

 ### 🔧 Key Parameters to Customize

-To create your own dataset, you only need to modify the following three options:
+To create your own dataset, you only need to modify the following five options:

+- **`--control.repo_id`**
+  The Hugging Face dataset repository ID in the format `<username>/<dataset_name>`.
+This is where your dataset will be saved and optionally pushed to the Hugging Face Hub.

+- **`--control.single_task`**
+  The name of the task you're performing (e.g., "pick and place objects").

 - **`--control.episode_time_s`**
   Duration (in seconds) to record each episode.